Connect a module

 Use the same Shopify organization

-These are the read scopes ShopMCP uses for products, orders, customers, inventory, fulfillments, content, discounts, themes, locations, and shipping zones:
+These are the read scopes ShopMCP uses for ShopifyQL revenue and traffic analytics, products, orders, customers, inventory, fulfillments, content, discounts, locations, and shipping zones:

 Write tools toggle on Settings → Integrations → Shopify.
 It defaults to off, so an over-scoped app can't accidentally let the LLM write to the store.
 Flip the toggle on only when you want writes active; flip it off at any time to instantly remove every mutating Shopify tool from the next MCP session without having to rotate the token.Each individual write tool also asks the assistant to confirm with you before firing, so you get a third layer of protection at the per-call level.